 There is a cluster of islands off the coast of Puerto Rico that have had an interesting history.
 These islands are known as the Virgin Islands, both British and US.
-The islands are a popular travel destination that all offer luxurious experiences day and night.
-However, while both the US Virgin Islands and the British Virgin Islands are only miles apart, they are very different.
-If you’re planning a trip to the Virgin Islands, you may need to decide which side you want to be on for the best island travel.
+The islands are popular travel destinations that all offer luxurious experiences day and night.

 When visiting an island during a vacation, most people are looking for a great beach.
 Obviously, both the US Virgin Islands (USVI) and the British Virgin Islands (BVI) have beaches, but they may be two different experiences.

 The US Virgin Islands’ beaches offer a more resort-like feel with restaurants and bars just feet away.
 The sights are beautiful as you watch ships come in on the horizon, and there are plenty of natural wonders.
 The British Virgin Islands have just as many beaches as its counterpart.

 However, the beaches on the British side of the islands offer a more purely island experience.
 These beaches don’t have a bar or restaurant in sight and boardwalks appear to be a US thing.
 While there are a few beaches, closer to the resorts, that offer a few more amenities, most will not.

 Both the US Virgin Islands and the British Virgin Islands have resorts waiting to make your trip magical.
 But again, we’re faced with two different approaches to what a resort should be and offer.
 The resorts on the US Virgin Islands side provide a more American-ready facility.

 Everything from the activities provided, to the food is made to fit the American way of life.
 Essentially, the goal of these resorts is to provide a home away from home with a beach setting.
 The resort has private balconies with community options almost everywhere else.